About the Network

 - Have engaged in some type of personal or professional racial equity work in the past

 - In most cases, we will not accept more than one person from the same foundation.
-Up to two may apply.
+Up to three may apply.
 We hope participants will bring their learnings back to the board room.

 - NCFP seeks to build a diverse cohort, with varying interests, issue areas, asset sizes, and experience.

-- The cohort will be limited to 20 individuals.
+- The cohort will be limited to about 20 individuals.

 - In the event that you are not selected for the cohort, there will be salons (small group virtual discussions) on racial justice topics that you may join us for.
 Additionally, we hope to host another cohort in 2022 and can point you to resources as you continue your journey.